 Types of Toenail Fungus: What You’re Dealing With in the Nail Bed

 Not all toenail fungus infections are the same.
-Dermatophytes, a type of mould, are the main culprit behind toenail fungal infections, specifically referred to as tinea unguium.
+Dermatophytes, a type of mould, are the primary cause of toenail fungal infections, also known as tinea unguium.
 Knowing what type affects your nails can lead to more targeted and effective treatment.
 These include:

-• Distal subungual onychomycosis is the most common form, starting at the nail’s free edge and working towards the cuticle.
-The infection creates a yellowing effect as it advances beneath the nail, often causing it to thicken and crumble over time.
+- Distal subungual onychomycosis is the most common form, starting at the nail’s free edge and working towards the cuticle.
+The infection causes yellowing as it progresses beneath the nail, often leading to thickening and crumbling over time.

-• White superficial onychomycosis presents differently, with white spots on the nail surface that eventually cover the entire nail plate.
+- White superficial onychomycosis typically presents as white spots on the nail surface that eventually cover the entire nail plate.
 Unlike other types, this infection remains superficial and doesn’t penetrate deep into the nail structure.

 Symptoms and Effects of Toenail Fungus

-• Foul Odour: An infected nail and/or the surrounding skin can produce a foul smell.
+- Foul Odour: An infected nail and/or surrounding skin can emit a foul odour.

-• Separation from the Nail Bed: The nail can start to lift away from the nail bed, causing more pain and discomfort.
+- Separation from the Nail Bed: The nail may lift away from the nail bed, causing increased pain and discomfort.
 This is a more severe symptom and should be addressed by a specialist.

 In severe cases, fungal nail infections can lead to:

-• Redness or Swelling: Inflammation around the nail can occur, leading to redness and swelling.
+- Redness or Swelling: Inflammation around the nail can cause redness and swelling.

-You should recognise these symptoms early and treat them accordingly to prevent the infection from worsening, causing more complications.
+You should recognise these symptoms early and treat them accordingly to prevent the infection from worsening and causing complications.

 How Fast Does Toenail Fungus Spread?

 The progression of toenail fungus varies from person to person, depending on the type of fungus, individual immune response, and environmental conditions.
 For many, the spread happens gradually.
 What starts as a small discoloured spot may take months to spread across the entire nail.
-However, this slow progression often lulls people into delaying toenail fungus treatment, allowing the infection to establish itself deeper.
+However, this slow progression often lulls people into delaying toenail fungus treatment, allowing the infection to become more established.

 The Limitations of Over-the-Counter Solutions

-Many people try to treat nail fungus with products available at the pharmacy.
+Many people try to treat nail fungus with over-the-counter products.
 While these toenail fungus treatments may work for mild, superficial infections, they often fail for more deep-rooted cases.
 Over-the-counter antifungal products struggle to penetrate the thick nail plate to reach the infection beneath.
 This limited penetration means that while surface symptoms may improve temporarily, the underlying fungal reservoir remains untouched, allowing the infection to persist and recur.

-Consumer-grade treatments also require a lot of patience.
+Consumer-grade treatments also require significant patience.
 Most manufacturers recommend using their products for 6 months or more, with visible improvement often not seen until several months into treatment.
-Many users stop treatment prematurely, thinking the product is ineffective when in reality they simply have not used it long enough to see results.
+Many users stop treatment prematurely, believing the product is ineffective when, in reality, they have not used it long enough to see results.

-For people with moderate to severe infections, trying to solve the problem with non-prescription products only delays professional intervention, allowing the infection to establish itself deeper and potentially spread to other nails.
+For people with moderate to severe infections, relying on over-the-counter products only delays professional intervention, allowing the infection to become more established and potentially spread to other nails.

-The Foot Practice offers patients a safe, natural, and highly effective topical toenail fungus intervention.
+The Foot Practice offers patients a safe, natural, and highly effective topical treatment for toenail fungus.
 A natural cure for fungal nail infections, our unique treatment solution involves Spirulina, a dried form of a natural bacteria with fungicidal properties, that kills nail fungus instantly and permanently.
 The solution also uses the same natural antifungal properties to repair damaged nails by regenerating the infected nail bed.

 This breakthrough in toenail fungus treatment in Singapore combines traditional knowledge with modern science.
 Unlike conventional treatments that often contain harsh chemicals, The Foot Practice’s Spirulina-based formula has potent antifungal action without harming the nail.
 Our patients often appreciate that this effective approach uses natural ingredients.